 MOD EUR/16A22A11/1

-6.1 When an administration intends to convert an allotment into an assignment or when an administration, or one acting on behalf of a group of named administrations3, intends to introduce an additional system or modify the characteristics of assignments in the List that have been brought into use, it shall, not earlier than eight years and not later than two years before the planned date of bringing the assignment into use, send to the Bureau the information specified in Appendix 44, 5.
+6.1 When an administration intends to convert an allotment into an assignment or when an administration, or one acting on behalf of a group of named administrations3, intends to introduce an additional system or modify the characteristics of assignments in the List that have been brought into use, it shall, not earlier than eight years before the planned date of bringing the assignment into use, send to the Bureau the information specified in Appendix 44, 5.
+(WRC-19)

 Reasons: As the date of bringing into use information is not mandatory for the submissions under § 6.1 of RR Appendix 30B, the Bureau has no means to examine this date with the mandatory condition of 2-year period.
 It is proposed to delete this condition from § 6.1 of RR Appendix 30B in order to correct this inconsistency.